asliboyraz/PMGs/README.md

 ```
 ![](README-plot-1.png)

-Optimal Number of groups is calculated by the method findOptimalNumOfGroups(otu,min).
+Optimal number of groups is calculated by the method findOptimalNumOfGroups(otu,min).
+This method uses logistic regression for each number of `PMGs` and determines the best number of `PMG` choosing the best accuracy measure.
 ```{r}
 minimumNumOfGroups<-25
 numberofgroup<-findOptimalNumOfGroups(otu.no0,minimumNumOfGroups)